winitzki/scall/tutorial/programming_dhall.md

        }
 ```

-### Universal and existential type quantifiers
+### Universal type quantifiers

+If `F` is a type constructor with two type parameters, we may impose a universal quantifier on one of the type parameters and obtain a new type constructor with just one type parameter: $$G ~ x = \forall y. ~ F ~ x ~ y$$

+It does not matter whether `F x y` is covariant, contravariant, or neither with respect to `y`.
+Imposing a quantifier on `y` will preserve the applicative property of `F x y` with respect to `x`.
+That property means that, if the type `y` is fixed, there is an `Applicative` typeclass instance for `F x y` with respect to `x`:

 TODO

 ### Least fixpoint types

 Implementing a `zip` method for recursive type constructors turns out to require quite a bit of work.
-In this section, we will show how a `zip` method can be written for all type constructors defined via `LFix`, such as lists and trees.
+In this section, we will show how a `zip` method can be written for type constructors defined via `LFix`, such as lists and trees.

 Given a pattern bifunctor `F`, we define the functor `C` such that `C a = LFix (F a)`.
 ```dhall